-Analysis through the Kirkpatrick model is systematic, and all evaluation must start at level one.
-Through objective analysis, you can identify the impact of the training, determine the extent of participants' learning and craft a strategy to improve future learning opportunities.
+Analysis through the Kirkpatrick model is systematic, and all evaluations must start at level one.
+Through objective analysis, you can identify the impact of the training, determine the extent of participants' learning, and craft a strategy to improve future learning opportunities.

 Level 1: Reaction

-The reaction phase measures the level of engagement, determines how participants reacted to the training and how active individuals were in contributing to the training program.
+The reaction phase measures the level of engagement and determines how participants reacted to the training and how active individuals were in contributing to the training program.

 In addition to formal evaluation through questions, body language can be another tell concerning a participant’s engagement or emotions.

 You can watch their body language during a course, or you could request verbal feedback before trainees leave.

 In level two, you’ll focus on measuring the extent of the trainee’s learning.
 Each participant is evaluated on the acquisition of attitude, skills, knowledge, or confidence that the training was intended to convey.

 This evaluation should include both pre- and post-learning assessments in order to fully explore comprehension.
 Exploration at this level is more time-consuming and challenging, and techniques can range from self-assessments, team assessments, or formal and informal tests.